SohamP99/Prometheus-R2/README.md

 The main Flask application file that defines the routes and handles user authentication.
 It connects to the SQLite database and manages user login and signup functionality.

-### `create_database.py`

-A Python script to create the `database.db` file and the 'users' table in the SQLite database.
-This script sets up the initial database structure for the web app.

 ### `database.db`

 The SQLite database file where user information is stored.
 The 'users' table contains columns for `id`, `email`, `username`, and `password`.